hXR16F/getcolor/README.md

 # GetColor
-GetColor is a plugin for batch files.
+GetColor is a plugin for batch files (and not only).
 You can get current background and foreground color from active cmd window.

 # Usage